 How does the CQC ensure the safety and quality of healthcare services?

-Can you provide an example of the CQC’s real-world impact on healthcare delivery?
+Can you provide an example of the CQC’s impact on healthcare delivery?

 How does the CQC’s rating system help patients and healthcare providers?